-Without research, new treatments for epilepsy and other seizure disorders would not be possible.
-The OHSU Comprehensive Epilepsy Center is known around the United States for its innovative research to improve the diagnosis and treatment of epilepsy and other conditions that cause seizures.
+Without medical research, new treatments for epilepsy and other seizure disorders would not be possible.
+The OHSU Comprehensive Epilepsy Center is known throughout the United States for its innovative research to improve the diagnosis and treatment of epilepsy and other conditions that cause seizures.

-- Testing the vagus nerve stimulator (VNS), an effective treatment for seizure disorders now used by thousands of patients worldwide.
+- Testing the vagus nerve stimulator, or VNS, an effective treatment for seizure disorders now used by thousands of patients worldwide.

 - Studying other advanced forms of electrical stimulation to stop seizures.

 - Clinical trials of medications now being used for epilepsy.

 - Studying the effects of common epilepsy drugs on memory.